 Hain Celestial is committed to the interests of its stockholders and the delivery of stockholder value through sustainable growth strategies.
 To that end, Hain Celestial seeks to engage with its stockholders on an on-going basis during the course of the fiscal year on a variety of topics including the Company's executive compensation practices and its tie to Company performance.
-During the course of our fiscal year, we believe we held discussions with investors representing over []% of our outstanding shares.
+During the course of our fiscal year, we believe we held discussions with investors representing approximately 55% of our outstanding shares.
+In addition, we conducted outreach with a major proxy advisory firm.
 The objectives of these discussions were to:

-- better understand stockholder views on our executive compensation such that we can better align programs with stockholder objectives; - be responsive to views that stockholders expressed in the 2013 stockholder advisory vote on executive compensation; and - · discuss any other issues or concerns of our stockholders.
+- · better understand stockholder views on our executive compensation such that we can better align programs with stockholder objectives; - be responsive to views that stockholders expressed in the 2013 stockholder advisory vote on executive compensation; and - discuss any other issues or concerns of our stockholders.

-4 TSR for each period is the annualized rate of return reflecting price appreciation plus dividends (based on reinvestment as of the end of the month of the dividend payment) and the compounding effect of dividends paid on reinvested dividends over the period.
+TSR for each period is the annualized rate of return reflecting price appreciation plus dividends (based on reinvestment as of the end of the month of the dividend payment) and the compounding effect of dividends paid on reinvested dividends over the period.